turiguiliano88/astro-vendure-storefront/README.md

 ## Description

-**[apply for Astro 1.0 hackathon Best SSR project]**

-This project attempts to deliever smooth e-commerce storefront experiences to customer/end user.
-It is powered by Vendure - headless commerce framework as backend and leveraging SSR functionalities and partial hydration on client side that Astro gives us.
+This project attempts to deliever smooth, mobile-friendly e-commerce storefront experiences to customer/end user.
+It is powered by Vendure - headless commerce framework as backend and ~~leveraging SSR functionalities~~ and partial hydration on client side that Astro gives us.

-**Warning: It is far from ready for production 😜**
+**Due to the instability and server's performance, I am switching to SSG for the moment.
+If you're interested in SSR version in the main branch, you can check out branch /ssr also in this repository**

 ## Features